bootphon/wordseg/doc/tutorial.rst

 ---------------

 The following script is located in ``../doc/tutorial.py``.
-It implements exactly the same process as the bash one:
+It implements exactly the same process as the bash one (part 1 only):

 .. literalinclude:: tutorial.py
    :language: python